-The damage fee policy pertains to all devices purchased by Austin Achieve; all scholar damages are treated on a case by case basis at the AAPS Student Helpdesk.
-Internal repairs are performed, but if severe enough, we work with our warranty vendor and invoice the listed parent/quardian for repayment.
+The damage fee policy pertains to all devices purchased by Austin Achieve; all student damages are treated on a case by case basis at the AAPS Student Helpdesk.
+Internal repairs are performed, but if severe enough, we work with our warranty vendor and invoice the listed parent/guardian on the students' file for repayment.

-FEES ASSESSED: Pricing below is for the repair cost and what the scholar/parent responsibility will be for each event.
+FEES ASSESSED: Pricing below is for the repair cost and what the Scholars'/parent responsibility will be for each event.
 Payment is due within a month of the incident and in full by the end of the same school year as the incident.